Quantum Gravity Constraints on Fine Structure Constant from GUP in Braneworlds: Introduction

-Many works have employed the GUP formalism to the study of properties and possible corrections to several physical systems such as BTZ black hole \citep{ANACLETO2018,ANACLETO2021} and acoustic black hole \citep{ANACLETO2014}, approach to entropic nature of the gravitational interaction \citep{NICOLINI2010}, study of the inflationary era \citep{TAWFIK2013}, and also corrections for fine structure constant \citep{NASSERI2005,NASSERI2006,MARQUES2012}.
-From a phenomenological point of view, experiments of gravitational and non-gravitational sources have been investigated, aiming to obtain constraints on the GUP deformation parameter \citep{SCARDIGLI2015,FENG2017,DAS2008,MARIN2013,BAWAJ2015,GHOSH2014,DAS2009,ALI2011,BUONINFANTE2019,KANAZAWA2019}.
+Many works have employed the GUP formalism to the study of properties and possible corrections to several physical systems such as BTZ black hole \citep{ANACLETO2018,ANACLETO2021,IORIO2020} and acoustic black hole \citep{ANACLETO2014}, approach to entropic nature of the gravitational interaction \citep{NICOLINI2010}, study of the inflationary era \citep{TAWFIK2013}, description of brane cosmology dynamic \citep{BARCA2022}, and also corrections for fine structure constant \citep{NASSERI2005,NASSERI2006,MARQUES2012}.
+From a phenomenological point of view, experiments of gravitational and non-gravitational sources have been investigated, aiming to obtain constraints on the GUP deformation parameter \citep{SCARDIGLI2015,FENG2017,DAS2008,MARIN2013,BAWAJ2015,BUSHEV2019,GHOSH2014,DAS2009,ALI2011,BUONINFANTE2019,KANAZAWA2019,SCARDIGLI2020,SCARDIGLI2017,SCARDIGLI2019}.
 In this perspective, it becomes important to study the phenomenology of quantum gravity because we could infer measurable effects of physics beyond the SM \citep{DAS2009}.

-This work aims to discuss the constraints obtained to the GUP in a thick brane scenario by considering hydrogen-like atoms in Rydberg states.
+Given the recent developments in the field of spectroscopy of Rydberg states \citep{JENTSCHURA2008}, some works have investigated the possibility of testing for theories that lie beyond the Standard Model from the study of the atomic transition between Rydberg states \citep{lemos3,LEMOS2021,JONES2020}.
+Thus, this work aims to discuss the constraints obtained from GUP in a thick brane scenario by considering hydrogen-like atoms in Rydberg states.
 As we will see, the GUP introduces the dependence on the higher-dimensional Planck length $l_{D}$ and the $\beta$-parameter, called the deformation parameter, into the corrected fine structure constant.
-The $\beta$-parameter estimates the deformation about the canonical commutation relation from quantum mechanics, and is directly related to the intermediate length scale $\ell\equiv l_{D}\beta/2$ below which it is expected new physics could come to play a fundamental role \citep{DAS2008}.
-We must also worth highlight that, motivated by the extra-dimensional scenarios, it seems reasonable to consider the Planck length as a parameter to be constrained by experiment.
+The $\beta$-parameter estimates the deformation on the canonical commutation relation from quantum mechanics, and is directly related to the intermediate length scale $\ell\equiv l_{D}\beta/2$ below which it is expected new physics could come to play a fundamental role \citep{DAS2008}.
+We must also worth highlight that, motivated by the extra-dimensional scenarios, it seems reasonable to consider the Planck length as a parameter to be constrained by the experiment.
 Then, we intend to constrain the minimal length by comparing our theoretical prediction with the experimental data from fine structure constant measurement.
-This analysis will allow us, simultaneously, to constraint the deformation parameter $\beta$ from GUP.
+This analysis will allow us, simultaneously, to constrain the deformation parameter $\beta$ from GUP.